 \subsection{Experimental Setup}

-For our experiments, we implement our model using a latent diffusion model (LDM) \cite{rombach2022high} with a VQ-GAN \cite{esser2021taming} as the latent space autoencoder and a modified architecture as described in the previous section.
+For our experiments, we implement our model using a latent diffusion model (LDM) \cite{rombach2022high} with a VQ-GAN \cite{esser2021taming} as the latent space autoencoder, and a modified architecture as described in the previous section.
 During inference, we sample with ancestral sampling using a predictor-corrector sampler \cite{song2020score}.
-Training requires pairs of images along with camera intrinsics and relative extrinsics.
-For evaluation we use the CLEVR \cite{johnson2017clevr} and RealEstate10K \cite{realestate46965} datasets.
+Training requires pairs of images along with camera intrinsics, and relative extrinsics.
+For evaluation we use the CLEVR \cite{johnson2017clevr}, RealEstate10K \cite{realestate46965}, and Matterport3D (MP3D) \cite{chang2017matterport3d} datasets.

 CLEVR \cite{johnson2017clevr} is a synthetic dataset consisting of scenes of simple geometric primitives with various materials placed on top of a matte grey surface.
 We repurpose the Blender based pipeline to uniformly scatter the primitives in the center of the scene in an $8\times8$ Blender unit area, and render views from a slightly elevated position to prevent the camera from being placed inside an object.
 The initial camera position is chosen uniformly in the same area that the objects are placed, and oriented towards the center of the scene with a $[-20,20]$ degree jitter around the yaw axis.
 For the second view, the camera is randomly translated $[-1,1]$ units along the ground plane, and jittered $[-20,20]$ degrees around the yaw axis.
 Images are rendered at a resolution of $128\times128$.
 The left most panel in Fig.\ \ref{fig:clevr-samples-traj} provides an example image.